dark logo watermark

 Do you charge a forced single supplement if I'm a solo traveller?

+If you prefer not to share a room at all, you can upgrade to a single room, if one is available.
 If your trip uses lodges and tea houses that are either twin share, or sometimes even more people sharing, then the upgrade cost will reflect this.

 What kind of clothing should I be packing for my trip to Nepal?